yatinsayania/yatinsayania/README.md

 ## Sr. IT Manager | ERP | Infrastructure | Cybersecurity | Automation

+**Experienced IT Manager who also builds and automates solutions.**

 Technology professional with experience in IT Infrastructure, ERP Implementation, Information Security, Business Process Automation, and Team Leadership.

 I enjoy solving business problems using technology and continuously learning new tools in Cloud, AI, Python, and Automation.